New CCNP: How to Prepare

 If you're working toward your CCNP, or starting soon, you need to know what these changes mean for you and your path.
-(Spoiler alert: keep studying and get that CCNP by February 23, 2020!)
 Similarly, if you're just beginning your Cisco certification journey, this piece will help you understand the certification track changes.

 CCNP Certification: the present

 If you're working toward your CCNP (Cisco Certified Network Professional) you're probably pursuing one of the following certifications: